 Increase confidence and revise key skills

-Alternatively, you might prefer to visit a destination that allows your students to cover a range in topics, giving them more of a general lift ahead of their exams by increasing their confidence and revising key skills and knowledge.
+Alternatively, you might prefer to visit a destination that allows your students to cover a range of curriculum-linked topics, giving them more of a general lift ahead of their exams by increasing their confidence and revising critical skills and knowledge.

-Students studying French, German or Spanish, for example, could visit almost anywhere in France, Germany or Spain and the opportunity to explore the culture through their language skills would give them a huge boost in confidence.
+Students studying French, German or Spanish, for example, could visit almost anywhere in France, Germany or Spain.
+The opportunity to explore the culture through their language skills would give them a massive boost in confidence.

-And many of our destinations also offer the opportunity to add lessons in closed groups at a specialist language school, which can be as general or specific as you need them to be to meet your learning objectives.
+Many of our destinations also offer the opportunity to add lessons in closed groups at a specialist language school, with educational workshops that can be as general or specific as you need them to meet your learning objectives.

-Not sure what secondary school trip would best suit your learning objectives?
+Not sure what secondary school trip is best for your group?